Does Michigan Require Smoke Detectors in Homes

 The second type of smoke detector is photoelectric, which uses a light beam to help detect the presence of smoke.
 According to NFPA, these alarm types are more effective at sounding when a fire originates from a smoldering source, like a lit cigarette that falls into a couch cushion.
 Smoldering fires may fill a home with dangerous gases before a fire ever erupts.

 Each detector will detect fires differently.
-A more expensive option if you have trouble deciding is to purchase a smoke alarm with dual-sensor devices.
+If you have trouble deciding, a more expensive option is to purchase a smoke alarm with dual-sensor devices.
 These detectors combine both ionization and photoelectric technologies in a single unit.

 The Proper Smoke Detector maintenance

 Most smoke alarms come equipped with a noise alert to let you know when their battery is low.
 The general rule is to stick to changing out the batteries annually.
-You should change or check your batteries during daylight savings time.
-You should replace your detectors every ten years.
+It would help if you changed or checked your batteries during daylight savings.
+It would be best if you replaced your detectors every ten years.

 The different types of Smoke detectors can be found on Amazon.com for a reasonable price.

-Finally, you should also read about How to choose the right fire extinguisher for your home.
+Finally, it would help if you also read about Choosing the right fire extinguisher for your home.